eramdam/twitter-nintendo-switch-dropbox/README.md

 npm i
 ```

-Now, while you *could* run the script right now, you'll want to run the following command.
+Now, while you _could_ run the script right now, you'll want to run the following command.
 It will login once to your account and store the cookies locally so they can be re-used.
 This will prevent Twitter from telling you that a new device connected to your account every time the script runs!

 ```
 npm run dump-cookies
 ```

+**If you're planning to run the script on a distance machine:** grab the `cookies.json` file, and place it in the repo on your server/distant machine.
+This will prevent Twitter from freaking out due to "suspicious" activity on your account.

 Okay, now you can run the script for real!